decentral1se/calibrestekje/README.rst

 `Calibre`_ database outside the context of the Calibre desktop and web interfaces.

 Generated `SQLAlchemy`_ database bindings (see `sqlacodegen`_ for more) are provided which allow for read/write access to an existing Calibre database.
 These bindings are more fine grained than Calibres `database interface`_ and provide direct access to the Database table layer.
+The bindings are generated from Calibre version ``2.75.1``.

 A `flask`_ extension is also provided for getting started with web prototyping.
 Please see `flask-calibrestekje`_ and `the flask usage documentation`_ for